AlexandrovLab/SigProfilerExtractor/README.md

         Signature_assaignment_logfile.txt
         Signature_plot[MutatutionContext]_plots_Decomposed_Solution.pdf

+### Activity stacked bar plot
+    Generates a stacked bar plot showing activities in individuals

+    Parameters:

+        bin_size: Number of samples plotted per page, recommended: 50
+        activity_file: The standard output activity file showing the number of, or percentage of mutations attributed to                            each sample.
+The row names should be samples while the column names should be signatures.
+        output_file: path and full name of the output pdf file, including ".pdf"

+    Example:
+         $ python plotActivity.py 50 sig_attribution_sample.txt test_out.pdf

 ### GPU support
 ```
 If CUDA out of memory exceptions occur, it will be necessary to reduce the number of CPU processes used (the `cpu` parameter).